Aoyetibo557/Devhub/README.md

 # or
 pnpm dev
 ```
-This is the Live version of the website.
-It is hosted on Vercel. [https://golinkhack-anu.vercel.app/](https://golinkhack-anu.vercel.app/)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.